zawette/.net-Notes/cSharp_stuffs.md

 # IEnumerable vs IQueryable and  Expression<Func<T, bool>> vs Func<T, bool>

-I'm adding an answer-for-noobs because these answers seemed over my head, until I realized how simple it is.
-Sometimes it's your expectation that it's complicated that makes you unable to 'wrap your head around it'.

 I didn't need to understand the difference until I walked into a really annoying 'bug' trying to use LINQ-to-SQL generically:

 public IEnumerable<T> Get(Func<T, bool> conditionLambda){